1. Alcohol and Other Drugs

 Mandated Alcohol and Other Drug Education

-Students may be referred to the Office of Health Education and Promotion to complete mandated alcohol or other drug education by the Office of Conduct and Mediation, or by the local court system.
+Students may be referred to the Office of Health Education and Promotion to complete mandated alcohol or other drug education by the Office of Community Standards, or by the local court system.
 There are two classes offered—one for first offense alcohol and one for first offense drugs.
 Both classes involve an initial meeting with an alcohol, tobacco and other drug educator/counselor, completion of the appropriate class and a 30-minute exit meeting.
 Students referred for a second or multiple offenses will meet individually with an alcohol, tobacco and other drug educator/counselor for a minimum of three, one-hour sessions.

 The Office of Health Education and Promotion, Health Services, maintains an updated listing of support groups available in the surrounding communities.
 Call 862-3823 for meeting locations and times.